adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/04_Hardened_Endpoin_.md

 # 🔒 Hardened Endpoint — Post-Incident Technical Hardening

-This section describes the **concrete technical hardening steps** applied after Scenario 3.
-No theory, no best practices fluff — only **what was changed, why, and what it prevents**.
+In this phase, I hardened the endpoint **after Scenario 3**, based directly on the attack paths, detection gaps, and operational weaknesses I observed.

+This is **not a best-practice checklist** and **not theoretical guidance**.
+Every change listed below was implemented to **close a real gap that was exploited or observed during the scenarios**.

-The goal of hardening was **not to make the system “unhackable”**, but to:
+The goal of this hardening phase was:
-- reduce attack surface
-- increase detection depth
-- shorten attacker dwell time
-- prevent repeat compromise using the same techniques
+- to prevent repeat compromise using the same techniques
+- to reduce attacker dwell time
+- to increase detection depth
+- to make SOC response faster and more reliable

 ---

 ## 1️⃣ Account & Authentication Hardening

-### 🔐 Password Policy (Already Partially Enforced)
+### 🔐 Password Policy (Validated and Kept)

-Confirmed and kept in place:
+I confirmed and kept the improved password policy introduced after Scenario 1:

 - Minimum password length: **10**
 - Password history: **5**
 - Maximum password age: **90 days**
-- Complexity requirements: **Enabled**
+- Password complexity: **Enabled**

-**Security impact:**
+**Why this matters:**
-- Prevents reuse of OSINT-derived or previously leaked credentials
+- Prevents reuse of OSINT-derived passwords
-- Increases cost of targeted password guessing
+- Increases cost of targeted credential guessing
+- Forces periodic credential rotation

+This directly addresses the OSINT-based credential compromise seen in Scenario 2.

 ---

-### 🔒 Account Lockout Policy (Now Enforced)
+### 🔒 Account Lockout Policy (Enforced)

-**Final configuration:**
+I enabled and aligned the account lockout policy with realistic enterprise settings:

 - Account lockout threshold: **5 failed attempts**
+- Lockout duration: **30 minutes**
-- Reset account lockout counter after: **30 minutes**
+- Reset counter after: **30 minutes**
-- Account lockout duration: **30 minutes**

 **Security impact:**
-- Prevents extended brute-force and password spraying
+- Prevents extended password spraying and brute-force attacks
-- Forces attacker to either:
+- Forces attackers to either:
-  - rotate accounts
   - slow down significantly
+  - rotate infrastructure
   - abandon the attack

-This directly addresses the weakness exploited in Scenario 2.
+This directly blocks the attack pattern used in Scenario 2.

 ---